Playfair encrypts pairs of letters, using a 5x5 grid.

 No J’s

 A limitation of encoding using a 5x5 gris, is there are only 25 potential characters.
 As a result, most implementations of this cipher combine i and j.
-This results in all j
+This results in all j's being treated as i's when encoding and decoding.

 What is “Perfect Decoding”?